Canadian women in the world wars: Women at home

 On the Canadian home front, there were many ways in which women could participate in the war effort.
 Not only did women help raise money; they rolled bandages, knitted socks, mitts, sweaters, and scarves for the men serving overseas.
 Women raised money to send cigarettes and candy overseas and comfort the fighting men.
 Canadian women were encouraged to marshal support for the war by persuading wives and mothers to allow their men and sons to enlist.
 During the war, an immense amount of pressure was laid on women to do their part.
 One of the women's largest contributions to the war was in the form of voluntary organisations.
 Through different organisations, women volunteered millions of hours of unpaid labour.
-One of the biggest organisations that middle-class women participated in was the Imperial Order of the Daughters of the Empire.
+One of the biggest organisations that middle-class women participated in was the Imperial Order Daughters of the Empire.
 The IODE strongly advocated imperialist sentiment.
 By World War I the IODE was of the largest Canadians women's voluntary associations.
 The IODE organised writing competitions to raise awareness of the war and bring patriotic feeling to Canadian children.
 Lois Allan joined the Farm Services Corps in 1918, to replace the men who were sent to the front.
 Allan was placed at E.B.
 Smith and Sons where she hulled strawberries for jam.
 Jobs were opened up at factories as well, as industrial production increased.
 Workdays for these women consisted of ten to twelve hours, six days a week.
 Because the days consisted of long monotonous work, many women made of parodies of popular songs to get through the day and boost morale.
 Depending on the area of Canada, some women were given a choice to sleep in either barracks or tents at the factory or farm that they were employed at.

 According to a brochure that was issued by the Canadian Department of Public Works, there were several areas in which it was appropriate for women to work.
 These were: